vascoLEI/web-page-paulo-azevedo-mobiliario/README.md

 # Paulo Azevedo Mobiliário – Website

-A modern and responsive website developed for **Paulo Azevedo Mobiliário**, a furniture and upholstery store located in Póvoa de Varzim, Portugal.
+A design of website for Paulo Azevedo Mobiliário, a store of mobile and upholstery in Póvoa de Varzim - Portugal.
-The goal of this project was to create a clean, simple and user-friendly online presence to showcase products and provide essential store information.
+The task envisage this project was to develop a neat, clean and user-friendly online shop, promoting their goods and ensuring essential store information is available.

 ---